Ischa Meijer

 Israël Chaim "Ischa" Meijer (14 February 1943 – 14 February 1995) was a Dutch journalist, television presenter, radio presenter, critic and author.
-He survived the Nazi concentration camp Bergen Belsen along with his parents.

 Youth

 Ischa Meijer was born as the oldest child of historian Jaap Meijer and Liesbeth Voet.
 He was deported to the Bergen-Belsen concentration camp as a baby along with his parents.
 They managed to survive, and returned to Amsterdam after the war, where Ischa's siblings Mirjam and Job were born.
 The family emigrated to Paramaribo in Surinam in the 1950s, fearing a communist take-over.
 After a few years the Meijer family returned to Amsterdam after having difficulties adjusting to the environment.
 Ischa grew up in a family traumatised by the experiences of the Holocaust which led to emotional as well as alleged physical abuse by his parents.
 He was thrown out of the house at age eighteen.
 His parents also ended contact with Ischa's siblings.